Discretionary Extensions to Unemployment-Insurance Compensation and Some Potential Costs for a McCall Worker: Two Episodes of Extended Benefits

 \subsection{Extensions Created in Response to the Great Recession}

 Imagine that Vernon lived in California and became unemployed in early January 2010 when the United States was dealing with the fallout from the Great Recession.
 The EB program in California had been triggered on since February 22, 2009, so Vernon could expect to receive 26 regular weeks of UI coverage and 20 EB weeks for a total of 46 weeks---as long as California did not trigger off its extended-benefits thresholds, requiring Vernon to forecast unemployment-rate statistics.
-At that time, Vernon could reasonably expect to receive no temporary benefits because the EUC program was set to expire in late February 2010 \citep[][150, table 1]{rothstein_2011}.
-Around 25 weeks later or around June 27, 2010, California's EB program had triggered off and the federal EUC program had also expired.\footnote{``When a state triggers off of an EB period, all EB benefit payments in the state cease immediately'' \citep[][7]{whittaker_isaacs_2022}.}
+After the 46 weeks, Vernon could reasonably expect to receive no temporary benefits because the EUC program was set to expire in late February 2010 \citep[][150, table 1]{rothstein_2011}.
+Yet, around June 27, 2010, 25 weeks or so after Vernon became unemployed, California's EB program had triggered off and the federal EUC program had also expired.\footnote{``When a state triggers off of an EB period, all EB benefit payments in the state cease immediately'' \citep[][7]{whittaker_isaacs_2022}.}

 What Vernon expected then is unknowable, but by July 25, 2010, the EB program had triggered on in California and the EUC program had been reauthorized.
 Vernon at that time could reasonably expect---in addition to the 26 weeks of regular UI compensation just received---20 EB weeks plus $20 + 14 + 13 + 6 = 53$ weeks of UI compensation under the 4 tiers of the reauthorized EUC program (where some of the compensation would be paid retroactively) \citep[][153]{rothstein_2011}.
 In total, Vernon could have received up to $26+20+53 = 99$ weeks of UI compensation.
 Yet, the $99$ weeks belies the uncertainty and risk faced by Vernon.\footnote{The dates for this thought experiment come from data in \citep[][150, table 1]{rothstein_2011} and data available at \url{https://oui.doleta.gov/unemploy/claims_arch.asp}.
 Trigger dates for extended benefits and the EUC program are included in appendix \ref{sec:documentation-eb-euc}.}